arjuncr/acrlinux-yocto/poky/documentation/bsp-guide/bsp.rst

 Licensing files can be MIT, BSD, GPLv*, and so forth.
 These files are recommended for the BSP but are optional and totally up to the BSP developer.
-For information on how to maintain license compliance, see the ":ref:`dev-manual/common-tasks:maintaining open source license compliance during your product's lifecycle`" section in the Yocto Project Development Tasks Manual.
+For information on how to maintain license compliance, see the ":ref:`dev-manual/dev-manual-common-tasks:maintaining open source license compliance during your product's lifecycle`" section in the Yocto Project Development Tasks Manual.

+.. _bsp-filelayout-readme:

 README File
 -----------